 3. Get Published on Reputable Sites

-To expand your reach and demonstrate your credibility, you’ll want to get published on reputable sites and do a few media appearances.
+To expand your reach and demonstrate your credibility, you’ll want to get published on reputable sites, other thought leaders pages, and do a few media appearances.
 This may not happen overnight, but you can start by building up your blog and guest posting on other sites.

 Then, share the content on your social channels and schedule more social promotion for your content.
 This can all be done in a week.